ErpNetDocs/tech/advanced/calculated-attributes/QA/How-to-get-a-custom-property-value.md

 - `D` – is the format specifier for description.

 OUTPUT:
-If 'Property1 = Value1: Description1', the output will be 'Description1'.
+<br/>If 'Property1 = Value1: Description1', the output will be 'Description1'.

 **Note:** This is currently the only supported method to retrieve the description of a custom property.
 It may not be usable in WHERE clauses within a SELECT statement due to type compatibility.
 In this case, you can use a comparison by the value of the property instead of the description.